ohmg-dev/about-oim/docs/guides/georeferencing.md

 sidebar_position: 2
 ---

-# Georeferencing the Documents
+# Georeference a Document

-"Georeferencing" is the process that embded geospatial metadata into a historical map so it can be added to a modern web map or other GIS software.
+"Georeferencing" is the process that embeds geospatial metadata into a historical map, allowing it to be integrated into modern web maps or other GIS software.

-Users perform this task by creating "ground control points" that link features on the old map (XY pixel locations on the document) with latitude/longitude coordinates was represented on the web map.
+Users perform this task by creating "ground control points," or GCPs, that link features on the old map with latitude/longitude coordinates was represented on the web map.

 ![The georeferencing interface, with 3 control points added and the preview visible.](../_assets/images/alex-georef.gif)

-## Background

-Use this interface to create the **ground control points** that will be used to georeference this document.
 Creating a ground control point requires two clicks&mdash;one in the left panel and one in the right.
 This records a linkage between a spot on the original map document and the real-world latitude/longitude coordinates for that location.

 ![Once 3 control points are present, a semi-transparent preview will appear.](../_assets/images/alex-3-georeference.jpg)